willcipriano/ConneryLang.github.io/mathematics.md

 ## Equality checking

 Equality checking can be completed in the same manner as other mathematical operations, as well as greater than or less than.
-If the statement is true it returns True otherwise it returns False.
+If the statement is true it returns True _(1)_ otherwise it returns False _(0)_.
 ```
 ; Equal to
 (= 1 1)